Stenfrank/ubl21dian/README.md

 # Branches
 Master is currently the only actively maintained branch.
-* 0.1: Contains valid tests with Binary Security Token, for the DIAN
+* 0.1: Contains valid tests with Binary Security Token, for the DIAN.
+* 0.2: Fixed timestamp error, CARBON is no longer a dependency.

 # Requirements